This page tells you about the painkilling drug diamorphine and its side effects. You can read about

 It is important not to become pregnant while having diamorphine.
 There is a risk that the baby could become dependant on it and suffer from withdrawal symptoms after the birth.

-It is not advisable to breastfeed while taking diamorphine because the drug can come through in the breast milk.
+Don't breastfeed while having diamorphine because the drug may come through in the breast milk.

 This page does not list all the very rare side effects of this treatment that are very unlikely to affect you.
 For further information look at the Electronic Medicines Compendium website at www.medicines.org.uk.

 If you have a side effect not mentioned here that you think may be due to this treatment you can report it to the Medicines Health and Regulatory Authority (MHRA) at yellowcard.mhra.gov.uk.

 Rated 5 out of 5 based on 5 votes